gertoe/jekyll-gallery-generator/README.md

   # The following options are for individual galleries.
   galleries:
     chile_trip:
       best_image: IMG_1068.JPG  # The image to show on the gallery index page.
-Defaults to the last image.
+Defaults to the first image.
     japan_trip:
       best_image: IMG_0690.JPG
-      name: "日本の旅"       # Defaults to directory name
+      name: "日本の旅"       # Defaults to directory name (use url_encode.rb to preserve special characters working!)
     awesome_stuff:
       best_image: snaileo_gonzales.jpg
       sort_reverse: true    # Reverse sort images in gallery.
     secret_stuff:
       hidden: true          # Don't show this gallery on the index page.
-People must guess the URL.
+People must guess the URL. gallery with info: # gallery for which information should be printed
       info: # Info fields can be used in custom templates, e.g.
         camera: "Pentax KX"
         film: "Ilford HP5+ @ EI400"
         lens: "SMC Pentax-M 50/1.7"
         desc: "Some description of the gallery..."
 ```